pivotal/docs-tap/scst-scan/install-scanners.hbs.md

     Where `PATH-TO-SCAN-YAML` is the path to the YAML file created earlier.

-## <a id="install-to-multiple-namespaces"></a> Install Scanner to Multiple Namespaces
+## <a id="install-to-multiple-namespaces"></a> Install scanner to multiple namespaces

-If you want to install a Scanner to multiple namespaces, please use [Namespace Provisioner](../namespace-provisioner/about.hbs.md) which is the recommended way of doing this.
+To install a Scanner to multiple namespaces, VMware recommends using a namespace provisioner.
+See [Namespace Provisioner](../namespace-provisioner/about.hbs.md)

 ## <a id="configure-supply-chain"></a> Configure Tanzu Application Platform Supply Chain to use new scanner